 In the SSA’s book, PTSD is considered an anxiety disorder under section 12.15.
 These are called “Trauma- and stressor-related disorders.”

-If you want to get disability benefits for PTSD, you need to meet a very particular set of criteria and medical evidence.
-You will also need to provide relevant employment information, indicating your struggles with work.
+If you want to get disability benefits for PTSD, you need to meet a very particular set of criteria and provide sufficient and reliable medical evidence.
+You will also need to provide relevant employment information, indicating your struggles with having the capacity to work.

 Your medical forms must show at least one of the following: